“When you avoid tough conversations, you trade short-term discomfort for long-term dysfunction.” – Peter Bromberg, leader, speaker, coach

 Have you been putting off a tough conversation with someone?
 Don’t!

-In my coaching practice, role-playing difficult conversations is a staple – and it’s clear that many leaders feel uncomfortable, nervous, or even embarrassed about them.
-But tough conversations are not a sign of conflict; they’re a catalyst for clarity and growth.
+In my coaching practice, role-playing difficult conversations is a staple.
+Of course, many leaders feel uncomfortable, nervous, or even embarrassed about them.
+But tough conversations are not a sign of conflict.
+They are a catalyst for clarity and growth.

-If you’re still unsure, ask yourself this: can you truly maintain a healthy relationship or run a high-performing team while harboring unspoken concerns?
+If you are still unsure, ask yourself this: can you truly maintain a healthy relationship or run a high-performing team while harboring unspoken concerns?
 The answer is no. Silence often breeds dysfunction.

 A Quick 7-Step Guide to Navigate Tough Conversations